top of page

 Date: 06/2020

 CDs have become relics of the past that people rarely use.
-Many old CDs and DVDs left in the office had been gathered, then categorized into groups with their reflective color grading.
-As a result, we decided to use this once-valuable object, still appealing to its physical properties as the main source materials for the installation.
+Numerous old CDs and DVDs found in the office were collected and meticulously categorized based on the variations in their reflective color grading.
+Inspired by their unique physical properties, we chose to repurpose these once-valuable objects as the primary materials for the installation, giving new life to discarded media through creative reuse.

 Design typology